Stock Exchange: Do Not Invest In Bitcoin, Trade It!

 Holmes: My style is based on dip buying and mean reversion.
 I’m really into protecting assets too.
 My process drastically reduces vulnerability to drawdowns while attempting to stay invested for the longest possible period of time.
 I use a mix of advanced trading techniques (including profit taking, stops, and trailing stops) and technical analysis to help protect if the stock price starts to fall too far.

 BH: Like I mentioned, I see positives and negatives to this one.
-But I’ve been doing this Stock Exchange with you for several months now, and I see the success you’ve been having, even in our current momentum driven market.
-Let’s check back on this one in about 6-weeks (i.e. your typical holding period).
+But I’ve been doing this Stock Exchange with you for several months now, and I see the success you’ve been having, even in our current momentum-driven market.
+Let’s check back on this one in about 6 weeks (i.e. your typical holding period).

 Holmes: Fine by me.
 How about you RoadRunner, what have you got this week?

 RoadRunner: I like Netflix (NFLX) this week.
-As you know, I like to buy stocks that are at the bottom of a rising channel, and if you look at the chart below you can see why I like Netfix.
+As you know, I like to buy stocks that are at the bottom of a rising channel, and if you look at the chart below you can see why I like Netflix.

 BH: In this momentum-driven market, I can see Netflix going higher, and I like your strategy of buying at the lower end of a rising channel.
 How long do you plan to hold Netflix?

-RR: My typical holding period is about 4-weeks.
+RR: My typical holding period is about 4 weeks.

 BH: Netflix recently posted another strong quarter of subscriber growth and revenues.
-Plus they plan to increase the price of subscriptions, and that may be a good sign (depending on how it works out) because according to Warren Buffett “the single most important decision in evaluating a business is pricing power.”
+Plus, they plan to increase the price of subscriptions, and that may be a good sign (depending on how it works out) because according to Warren Buffett, “the single most important decision in evaluating a business is pricing power.”
 Also, for your reference, here is a look at Netflix FastGraph.

 RR: Thank you for sharing that fundamental information, but I am a trader.
-I’m most concerned with the current price versus where it will be in four weeks.
+I’m most concerned with the current price versus where it will be in 4 weeks.

-BH: I acknowledged I like your dip-buying within a rising channel strategy, but what are you going to do when the momentum trade stops working?
+BH: I acknowledged I like your dip buying within a rising channel strategy, but what are you going to do when the momentum trade stops working?
 Are you going to crack, or are you going to bend like a bamboo or a willow?

 RR: I don’t let your touchy-feely fear tactics scare me.
 I have discipline, and I stick to my strategy.
 Besides, when combined with the strategies of some of the other traders (Holmes, for example), we deliver strong returns with a lower corelation to the market, so the big market shift you keep warning about is interesting, but we are ready.

-BH: If you say so RoadRunner.
+BH: If you say so, RoadRunner.
 Your approach has been performing extremely well lately, and I appreciate that.
 How about you, Felix, what have you got this week?

 Felix: I’ve got a real treat for you this week.
-The following list is my top ranked Nasdaq 100 stocks, and I’ve added the Bitcoin Investment Trust (OTCQX:GBTC) to the universe because I heard you talking about it earlier.
+The following list is my top-ranked Nasdaq 100 stocks, and I’ve added the Bitcoin Investment Trust (OTCQX:GBTC) to the universe because I heard you talking about it earlier.
 And compared to the most attractive Nasdaq 100 stocks, Bitcoin is even more attractive!

 BH: Now that is interesting, Felix.
-I see you have some semiconductor stocks like Nvidia (NVDA), Micron (MU) and even Broadcom (AVGO) on your list of top ranked Nasdaq 100 stocks, but you like Bitcoin even more.
+I see you have some semiconductor stocks like Nvidia (NVDA), Micron (MU) and even Broadcom (AVGO) on your list of top-ranked Nasdaq 100 stocks, but you like Bitcoin even more.
 Remind us, what is your process?

-Felix: I am a momentum trader, as you might have guessed because my top ranked ideas have all been performing very well lately.
+Felix: I am a momentum trader, as you might have guessed because my top-ranked ideas have all been performing very well lately.
 I hold things longer than the other traders, 66 weeks on average.
 I exit when my price target is reached, and I control risk by monitoring macro factors and using stops.

 BH: Honestly, I don’t know a lot about the cryptocurrency, Felix.
 Except that the talking heads and media pundits won’t shut up about it.
 Based on the price performance chart we shared earlier, I can say that Bitcoin is scary.
 And I have no idea how to value it because it doesn’t pay dividends or even produce any income.